nerc-project/nerc-docs/docs/openstack/migration-from-MOC-to-NERC/Step2.md

     “MOC Volume Information” table to calculate Disk space you will need.

-    6. Using the up and down arrows (highlighted in yellow above) or by entering the number manually select the multiple of 1 Instance, 2 vCPUs, 4GB RAM, 2 Volumes and 100GB Disk that you will need.
+    6. Using the up and down arrows (highlighted in yellow above) or by entering the number manually select the multiple of 1 Instance, 2 vCPUs, 0 GPUs, 4GB RAM, 2 Volumes and 100GB Disk and 1GB Object Storage that you will need.

         1. For example if I need 2 instances 2 vCPUs, 3GB RAM, 3 Volumes and
-        30GB of storage I would click the up arrow once to select 2 units.
+        30GB of storage I would type in 2 or click the up arrow once to select 2 units.

     7. Click **Submit** (highlighted in green above).